Twin Cities Habitat Homeowner #1 Says Goodbye

 What they lacked in dollars, they made up for in grit, and they signed on to Twin Cities Habitat for Humanity’s homeownership program.
 Their partnership with Habitat required them to put in hundreds of hours of sweat equity rehabbing the abandoned home in North Minneapolis that they were going to buy.
 The home had original woodwork that was beautiful, but had been neglected and needed a lot of scraping, sanding, and refinishing.
 They worked evenings and long weekends to get it done.
 Jacques still lovingly remembers Habitat Site Supervisor Tony Beckstrom and the volunteers who showed up to help.

-It took months and months to get all the required sweat equity hours completed.
+It took months and months to get everything completed for homeownership.
 Then, just days before Christmas in 1995, the family signed their mortgage and moved into the home.
 They were even featured in the Star Tribune.

 Their hard work didn’t stop after buying their home.
 They saved money diligently and paid off the home early.
 That was a blessing because by then they had five children growing up there.